This project was adapted from AB-3's codebase.

 Deleting an event while all events are being shown using the sample address book given.

-file in the data folder (To populate the app with a sample address book).
-List all events using the list_events
+Prerequisites: No clubconnect.json file in the data folder (To populate the app with a sample address book).
+List all events using the list_events command.

 Test case: delete_event CS2103T Project Meeting